AvishagBasel/Quiz/README.md

 # Quiz
 An architecture of a quiz.
-The quiz is a web app with Welcome page, 2-3 Question pages, Finish page with high score table, using Redux
+The quiz is a web app with Welcome page, 2-3 Question pages, Finish page with high score table, using Redux.
-י

 # for running the app:
 1. npm i